UsamaAyub-EE/flask-react-testproject/readme.md

-shapar e shapar about project

-also change the emails jo dene accordingly

 docker p its not working sahe s bcz of email service m wo set kar dnga agar solution milta h to